philcryer/fak3r.com/content/post/2008-01-09-5-steps-for-surviving-using-xp-in-the-workplace.md

 	<li>Use IEtab for Firefox (https://addons.mozilla.org/en-US/firefox/addon/1419) - once you have Firefox installed you'll have a myriad of plugins to choose from to  further enhance your browsing experience.
 In a corporate environment there's always going to be that Intranet  page or some other site that you _need_ to have IE to use.
 While hacking the user agent in Firefox is fun, it  doesn't always work, so instead install IEtab.
 Now a click on an icon in Firefox will switch the rendering  engine to IE, all within the confines of Firefox.</li>
 </ul>
 <ul>
-	<li>Password safe (http://passwordsafe.sourceforge.net/) - originally developed by security consultant Bruce  Schneider, Password Safe is a must have to house your various passwords.
+	<li>Password Safe (https://pwsafe.org/) - originally developed by security consultant Bruce  Schneider, Password Safe is a must have to house your various passwords.
 Never write down your password on a  post it note again (ever).
 Easy to use .exe to run that creates the encrypted database file on the fly.
 Put  those together somewhere and you'll have everything secure in one place.</li>
 </ul>
 <ul>
 	<li>Xming (http://sourceforge.net/projects/xming) - the most up-to-date and advanced X server for Windows, simple  to setup with some nice features.</li>